AidanBugs/Obsidian/CWRU/In Progress/MATH307 - Linear Algebra/Vectors, Fields and Spaces.md

 	- V is a subspace of V
 	- {0} is a subspace of V
 - Thm.
 U is a subspace of V iff
-	- U is closed under addition and m
+	- U is closed under addition and scalar multiplication